-- Earn six (6) credit hours of college classes.
+- Earn six (6) college credit hours transferable to most public US universities.

-- Live in an on campus with other participants, from the United States and from abroad.
+- Live on campus with other participants from the United States and abroad.

 - Develop leadership and social skills

-- Help make the transition from high school to college smoother, increasing their chances to succeed.
+- Make the transition from high school to college smoother, increasing opportunities for success.

-- Have access to libraries, computer labs, recreation centers, and excellent dining facilities.
+- Explore university facilities including libraries, computer labs, recreation centers, and dining options.

-- Experience and engage in cultural, recreation, and sports activities.
+- Experience and engage in cultural and recreational activities.

 - Create meaningful and lasting friendships.

 Prospective students must meet or exceed the following admissions criteria for the University of Mississippi and the Summer College for High School Students program:

 - Minimum 15 years old by first day of the program.

 - Be in good academic and conduct standing in high school (includes public, private, parochial, or home-educated.)